-While it might be easy to find a simple basket for holding goodies from the Easter bunny, how about a DIY version instead?
-Thinking outside of the average basket not only has a certain wow-factor but it also pulls double duty as a fun toy or display item that will last well past the holiday and is perfect for spring decor.
+While it might be easy to buy a simple basket for holding goodies from the Easter bunny, how about a cute DIY version instead?
+Think outside the basket to make this hot air balloon design.
+It not only has a certain "wow" factor, but it also pulls double-duty as a display item that will last well past the holiday.
+It's also perfect for spring decor.

-- Craft paint
+- Craft paint in various colors

-- Paper straws (the prettier the better)
+- Paper straws

 - Washi or masking tape

-- Honeycomb ball or a balloon
+- Tissue honeycomb ball or balloon

-- Double stick tape
+- Clear double-stick tape

 Paint the Box